 Reports are an incredibly important medium for relaying information, or recounting the details of a specific event in a presentable form.
-They're the primary material for keeping a clear track of information, allowing the reader to distinguish notable trends, or single out certain metrics.
+They’re the primary material for keeping track of information, allowing the reader to distinguish notable trends, or single out certain metrics.

 Unlike high school report cards, however, usage reports in SharePoint aren’t so intimidating that you’ll want to throw them in the shredder, without your parents finding out about its existence.
 The reality is, thankfully, much more practical.

 SharePoint usage reports offer information to help you better understand the way individuals interact with a site.
 Those responsible for the management of a SharePoint site are sure to get asked a number of questions – usually from site owners – regarding the type of information their site users are looking for.
 This may include questions such as:

 - What are the top queries on my site per day/per month?

 - How many search queries are users performing on average?

 - Which queries are getting low clicks, and why?